dotnet/EntityFramework.Docs/entity-framework/core/modeling/relational/inheritance.md

 ## Conventions

-By convention, inheritance will be mapped using the table-per-hierarchy (TPH) pattern.
+By default, inheritance will be mapped using the table-per-hierarchy (TPH) pattern.
 TPH uses a single table to store the data for all types in the hierarchy.
 A discriminator column is used to identify which type each row represents.

 EF Core will only setup inheritance if two or more inherited types are explicitly included in the model (see [Inheritance](../inheritance.md) for more details).